Billing Transparency: See Divorce Lawyer Costs

 What types of items are billable?

-The Client will be billed for any activity used to move their case forward to include but not limited to the following:
+The Client will be billed for any divorce attorney costs for activities used to move their case forward.
+These include but not limited to the following:

 - Legal research